Gift Wrapping: Bottles and Jars

 There you have it!
 A bottle of spirits along with two value-added gifts for your friend or loved one!

 Our 27” Futahaba wrapping cloth can also be used in many other ways, such as a neck scarf.
 For the wrapping band, it can be used as a double headband or styling as a necktie.
 The ideas are endless, and perfect for creative individuals who love unique gifts.
-Get some inspirations from our Lookbook or learn more wrapping techniques from our blog!
+Learn more wrapping techniques from our Journal!

 Lay open your selected Fursohiki cloth in a diamond orientation, with the wrong side facing up.